Struggling to get to your bearings with Red Dead Redemption 2? Then keep reading for some top tips and tricks to get ahead.

 Attributes can also be improved by completing challenges.
 Once you’ve collected a complete set of gear, you get a permanent bonus tank to your main attribute bars.
 Complete all the sets and you’ll get a second bonus tank linked to that attribute, so it’s worthwhile attempting this early on.

-Looking for rare weapons or want to find out how to replenish your camp’s ammo?
+Looking for the best horse or want to find out how to replenish your camp’s ammo?
 Head over to our ultimate Red Dead Redemption 2 guide for all the tips, tricks and walkthroughs you’ll need.